fschmid56/PretrainedSED/README.md

 * Add a table outlining the external checkpoints used in this work [DONE]
 * Evaluation routine on the AudioSet frame-level annotations [DONE]
 * Include a cleaned version of the AudioSet Strong training routine [DONE]
-* Upload the ensemble logits for the AudioSet Strong dataset
+* Upload the ensemble logits for the AudioSet Strong dataset [DONE]
 * Demonstrate how the pre-trained transformer can be used for downstream tasks
 * Wrap this repository in an installable python package for easy use